helm/charts/incubator/kube-spot-termination-notice-handler/README.md

 * [Optional] Send a message to a Slack channel informing that a termination notice has been received.

+* [Optional] Remove the instance from AutoScaling Group, causing ASG to begin replacement process sooner.

 ## Installation

 You should install into the `kube-system` namespace, but this is not a requirement.
 The following example assumes this has been chosen.